- ITMAT Home

 The MRA program operates on a cohort-based model.
 Additionally, some courses required in the first semester are only taught during the fall.
 Applicants should plan to apply by May 1 for fall matriculation each year.

-That noted, Penn and CHOP employees are occasionally (as space allows) permitted to take REG courses as non-degree students, and these courses can be retroactively applied to the MRA or certificate program if they are part of the approved list of core courses and electives and the scholar later completes the application and receives admission to the MRA or certificate program.
-Scholars interested in taking regulatory courses as non-degree students should submit a permit request in Path@Penn.
+That noted, learners are occasionally (as space allows) permitted to take REG courses as non-degree students, and these courses can be retroactively applied to the MRA or certificate program if they are part of the approved list of courses and the scholar later completes the application and receives admission to the MRA or certificate program.
+Scholars interested in taking regulatory courses as non-degree students should submit a permit request in Path@Penn (if they have taken other classes at Penn before) or the ITMAT course request form (if they have never taken classes at Penn).

 How do students pay for the program?

-The Master of Regulatory Affairs and Certificate in Regulatory Affairs do not currently have institutional funding.
-The programs are designed for part-time enrollment so that scholars can continue to work while taking classes.
+The Master of Regulatory Affairs and Certificate in Regulatory Affairs are designed for part-time enrollment so that scholars can continue to work while taking classes.
 Scholars can use tuition benefits from their employers, including, in the case of Penn and CHOP employees, Penn tuition benefits.
 (Please consider the taxability of graduate tuition benefits also.)
 Please note that if your employer has a tuition benefit and is not Penn/CHOP, you will need to familiarize yourself with the benefit and its stipulations.

 How do the certificate programs differ from the master's degrees?